 Emergency arrangements must be developed for all foreseeable emergencies such as dispersion of materials, overexposure of operators, or theft or loss of controlled material.
 The arrangements should include the responsibilities of all parties in the event of an emergency, contact arrangements, emergency procedures, emergency equipment and reporting arrangements.
 Where necessary, arrangements for involving external agencies such as police and other emergency services should be included.

-The plan should include arrangements for testing the emergency arrangements through regular reviews and exercises, and rectifying any deficiencies found in the emergency plans.
+The plan should include arrangements for testing the emergency arrangements through regular reviews and exercises and rectifying any deficiencies found in the emergency plans.

 Section E: Matters to be taken into account by the CEO

-Sub-sections 32(3) and 33(3) of the Act require the CEO to take into account international best practice in relation to radiation protection and nuclear safety when making a decision whether to issue a source licence.
+Subsection 33(3) of the Act requires the CEO to take into account international best practice in relation to radiation protection and nuclear safety when making a decision whether to issue a source licence.
 The CEO must also take into account the matters prescribed in section 53 of the Regulations.
 Provide information on these matters in Section E for the CEO to consider.

 Optimisation of protection